 When the weather is not so nice during winter months it can be hard sometimes to come up with ideas to amuse the kids.
-We’ve got a cool list of activities, some indoors and some outdoors, to help inspire you!
+We’ve got a cool list of activities to keep the boredom at bay.

 #1.
 Build a Fort

-Simply using a sheet and some rope running under the middle of sheet and tied to opposite sides of your living room and ta da!
-You have a very simple but perfectly functional fort!
+Simply grab a sheet and some rope, run the rope under the middle of the sheet and tie it to the opposite sides of your living room and ta da!
+You have an easy peasy but perfectly functional fort.
 Now time to camp out or play soldiers!

 #2.
 Feed the Birds

-Forget about angry birds and go outside and feed the hungry feathered real variety!
-You could also build your own bird house using lollipop sticks and paint it before hanging it from a tree.
-Or why not make your own bird feeder.
+Forget about angry birds, go outside and feed the hungry feathered real variety!
+Attract the birds by building your own birdhouse using lollipop sticks and paint it before hanging it from a tree.
+You can also make your own bird feeder to get a close up look at the feathered friends that visit your garden.

 Go outside and sweep up some leaves.
-You might even get a chance to jump in them (long as you tidy them up again!).
+You might even get a chance to jump in them (as long as you tidy them up again)!
+Don’t forget to keep some fallen leaves for your indoor winter art projects later on.

 #4.
 Go on a Winter Scavenger Hunt

-Print out pictures of all the things you want your children to find outdoors and hand them each a few.
-Then send them off on their hunt to discover various winter gems like berries, dead leaves, melting ice, etc. Check out our free Winter scavenger hunt list.
+Print out pictures of all the things you want your children to find outdoors and hand them each a few, or check out our free winter scavenger hunt.
+Then send them off on their hunt to discover various winter gems like berries, dead leaves and melting ice, etc.

-You may also like 10 Mega Fun Scavenger Hunts for Kids
+You May Also Enjoy 10 Mega Fun Scavenger Hunts Ideas for Kids

 #5.
 Picnic in the Park

-Yes it may be cold outside but isn’t that what winter coats, hats and gloves are for?
-Head to the park with a packed lunch and be sure to include a flask of hot chocolate or some soup.
+Brr, it may be cold outside but isn’t that what winter coats, hats and gloves are for?
+Head to the park with a packed lunch and be sure to include some perfect winter warmers like a flask of creamy hot chocolate or a splendid soup.

 #6.
 Go Camping….Indoors!

-Pitch up your tent in the living room or if you don’t have one make your own using bed sheets.
-Turn off the lights and switch on a torch.
-Tell some ghost stories…if you dare!
+Pitch up your tent in the living room or if you don’t have one, make use of your bedsheets.
+Now, turn off the lights and switch on a torch and tell some spooky ghost stories…if you dare!

 #7.
 Make your own Winter Wind Chime

-It’s easy to make your own wind chime – we love this Snowman version from handsonaswegrow.com, which is made using tin cans.
+That winter wind comes in handy for crafts like these!
+It’s easy to make your own wind chime and we love this Snowman version from Hands On As We Grow, which is made by reusing your tin cans.

 #8.
 Play Mitten Mix Up

-Head to your nearest indoor skating rink and strut your stuff on the ice.
-A great way to spend an afternoon with family and friends.
+Head to your closest indoor skating rink and strut your stuff on the ice.
+It’s a great way to spend an afternoon with family and friends.

-You Might Also Enjoy 60 Fun Outdoor Activities for the Entire Year
+You Might Also Enjoy 60 Fun Outdoor Activities For Kids For The Entire Year

 #12.
 Make a Snow Globe